 Creamy pork chop suey is a quick and easy comfort food meal is perfect for a busy weeknight.
 It is simple but delicious and comes together in a jiffy.

-If you are looking for an authentic pork chop suey recipe, you are in the wrong place.
-I don’t think Chinese cuisine usually uses a can of cream of mushroom soup.
+If you are looking for a traditional Chinese dish, you are in the wrong place.
+I don’t think Chinese food usually uses a can of cream of mushroom soup.

 However if you are looking for a delicious and easy family meal, you are definitely in the right place.
 This recipe has been a staple in my family for as long as I can remember.

 It is quick and easy to make, which was perfect for my mom who was raising 6 busy kids.
 It is also perfect for us after a long day at work when we come home hungry and tired.

 This American chop suey recipe is made from ground meat and rice, making it affordable and easy.
 You don’t need a large wok, or any fancy ingredients to make it.